Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Cervical spine surgery:

-The most common operations are cervical laminoplasty, to dilate the spinal canal in such a region.
+The most common procedures include cervical laminoplasty, which is performed to dilate the spinal canal in that region.

-Additionally, Anterior Cervical Discectomy and Fusion, ACDF, a common cervical surgery that removes damaged discs replacing them with a cage to dilate narrowed canal, get rid of destructed discs and decompress cervical nerves.
+Additionally, Anterior Cervical Discectomy and Fusion (ACDF) is a common cervical surgery that removes damaged discs, replacing them with a cage to dilate the narrowed canal, eliminate damaged discs, and decompress cervical nerves.

-In the chest area, the thoracic spine runs behind your vital organ, the lung and heart, surgeries like scoliosis fixation, removal of masses and fusion of deformed or damaged discs may be nedded however thoracic surgeries type is a rare spine surgery.
+In the chest area, the thoracic spine runs behind vital organs such as the lungs and heart.
+Surgeries like scoliosis fixation, mass removal, and fusion of deformed or damaged discs may be necessary, thoracic surgeries type is a rare spine surgery.

 Lumbar spine surgery:

-Lumbar decompression is one of the most common spine surgeries among both men and women suffering from lumbar disc.
+Lumbar decompression is one of the most common spine surgeries for both men and women suffering from lumbar disc problems.

-Lamar laminectomy, lumbar fusion or lumbar discectomy are the most effective solutions for this condition.
-Nowadays several lumbar spine surgery techniques are available to maximize the success rate, enhance the outcomes and minimize complications.
+Lumbar laminectomy, lumbar fusion, and lumbar discectomy are the most effective solutions for this condition.
+Nowadays, several lumbar spine surgery techniques are available to maximize success rates, enhance outcomes, and minimize complications.

-An example of the most modern technology is robotic lumbar spine surgery, which offers several distinctive advantages, including reduced surgeon effort, increased surgical accuracy, and a higher success rate for the operation
+One example of modern technology is robotic lumbar spine surgery, which offers several distinctive advantages, including reduced surgeon effort, increased surgical accuracy, and a higher success rate for the operation.

-Another back spinal surgery is lumbar mass removal is a popular surgery in some tumors and in congenital sacs elimination
+Another type of back surgery is lumbar mass removal, which is commonly performed to treat tumors and eliminate congenital sacs.

 Sacral spine surgery

-Sacral spine is located in the lower part of your back that end in Coccyx.
+Sacral spine is located in the lower part of your back that ends in Coccyx.

 Sacroiliac fusion is common to correct the damaged discs, alleviate pain and improve quality of life